Cure hepatitis C

 The opioid epidemic has led to a rise in hepatitis C, with intravenous drug users at greatest risk.
 About 1% of all Americans are living with hepatitis C.

 It’s estimated that 40% of people who have the hepatitis C virus may not know it.
-In Workit Health’s opioid or alcohol programs, our clinical teams can help you understand your risk and order testing for hepatitis C if necessary.
-The people at greatest risk of hepatitis C infection are:
+That’s why the Centers for Disease Control and Prevention and U.S. Preventive Services Task Force recommend that all adults over the age of 18 be screened for hepatitis C. People at greatest risk of hepatitis C infection include:

 - People with a sexual partner who has hepatitis C.